KooperL/marketo-developer.en/help/getting-started.md

 ---
-title: "Getting Started"
+title: Getting Started
-description: "Getting started with Marketo APIs"
+description: Getting started with Marketo APIs
+exl-id: 78c44c32-4e59-4d55-a45c-ef0d7dac814d
 ---
 # Getting Started

 Marketo is a marketing automation platform that enables marketers to manage personalized multi-channel programs and campaigns to prospects and customers.
 The Marketo platform can be extended using integration points.
 Below you find the core entities and their relationships.